project-gemmi/gemmi/docs/analysis.rst

 Then the maching residues are superposed, using either all atoms in both residues, or only Cα atoms (for peptides) and P atoms (for nucleotides).
-Atom that don't have counterparts in the other span are skipped.
+Atoms that don't have counterparts in the other span are skipped.
 The returned object (SupResult) contains RMSD and the transformation (rotation matrix + translation vector) that superposes the second span onto the first one.
 Here is a usage example: